dhurlburtusa/shortcuts/ai/ai-notes.md

 <dl>
   <dt>Supervised learning</dt>
   <dd>A data scientist acts like a tutor for the machine.
 They show the machine the correct answers and then let the system train itself to get better.
 Needs to have a knowledgeable tutor.
+Used for classifying.
 Depends on labeled data.</dd>
   <dd>
     Split the data into a training set and a test set.
     <dl>